 • A bonus room, attic space, or basement is ideal for any home – they can be a multi-functioning space you can use for your family, or for guests.
 However, because they require so much work, they’re going to fluctuate in price point.
 It’s best to consult directly with your home contractor prior to getting started.

 Not all home additions are the same – every price point varies on the home, project size, materials used, and duration of the project.
-If you want to build a brand new addition, but need some assistance with your finances, we’ve partnered with Hearth Financial to offer you all the resources you need to get your home renovations, without breaking the bank.
+If you want to build a brand new addition, but need some assistance with your finances, we’ve partnered with Acorn Financial to offer you all the resources you need to get your home renovations, without breaking the bank.

 Do Home Additions offer a High Return on Investment?